RossSingleton/terraform-sandbox/vsphere-test/README.md

 ## Module Description

-This module is designed to be a reusable module for generating the 4 VM's in Vsphere that the MSO program will run on
+This module is designed to be a reusable module for generating a VM in VSphere, with sensible defaults for any Windows Based Application to allow for minimal configuration

 ## Requirements